-Leica SL versus Nikon D3
+Leica SL vs Nikon D3

-The Leica SL (Typ 601) and the Nikon D3 are two digital cameras that were officially introduced, respectively, in October 2015 and August 2007.
+The Leica SL (Typ 601) and the Nikon D3 are two digital cameras that were announced, respectively, in October 2015 and August 2007.
 The SL is a mirrorless interchangeable lens camera, while the D3 is a DSLR.
 Both cameras are equipped with a full frame sensor.
-The Leica has a resolution of 24 megapixel, whereas the Nikon provides 12.1 MP.
+The Leica has a resolution of 24 megapixels, whereas the Nikon provides 12.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3 is considerably larger (64 percent) than the Leica SL.
 Moreover, the D3 is substantially heavier (53 percent) than the SL.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.